JohnSwiftC/GuShell/README.md

 - Stop Defender.
 - Persistence in Registry Autostart.
 - Persistence in AppData files

+# Warning!
+This repo is for cybersecurity education only!
+I am making this out of interest in network programming, low level programming, malware reverse engineering and general cybersecurity!
+I am not liable for people who attempt to use this tool outside of what I have made it for.
+Thank you!
 # Want to Learn?
 Go check out **Beej's Networking Guide!** This is a great point to start learning about sockets and networking, and while it might not get everything, especially on Windows, its a good spot to start!